Webinar & Artist Talk at the 2020 hEAD oN Photo Festival

 During this project, I made a point to learn basic phrases of the Maasai language to connect with the community – I found that the Maasai people opened up much more when they saw that I was engaged in their language and culture.
+I didn’t know what medicine might be needed.
 I faced numerous challenges during this project, including extremely limited time for photographing the people as well as technical issues in capturing facial details using natural light only.

 I made a point to ask people’s permission, and create rapport.
 One of the guides taught me how to say: “My name is Ilan.
 What is your name?” using the Maa language.
 I also ensured that I was able to tip the people who agreed to be photographed to thank them for their time.
 Lastly, I learned the local hand gesture for “thank you”: make a fist with your right hand, bang it softly against theirs, bring it back to touch your heart, and then open it towards the sky!